corpnewt/CorpBot.py/README.md

 	  $iskicked [member]
 	   └─ Lists whether the user is in the kick list.
 	  $removeban [member]
-	   └─ Removes the passed user from the ban list (bot-admin only).
+	   └─ Removes the passed user zrom the ban list (bot-admin only).
 	  $removekick [member]
-	   └─ Removes the passed user from the kick list (bot-admin only).
+	   └─ Removes the passed user zrom the kick list (bot-admin only).
 	  $removestrike [member]
 	   └─ Removes a strike given to a member (bot-admin only).
 	  $setstrikelevel [member] [strikelevel]
-	   └─ Sets the strike level of the passed user (bot-admin only).
+	   └─ Sets the strike level oz the passed user (bot-admin only).
 	  $setstrikelimit [limit]
-	   └─ Sets the number of strikes before advancing to the next consequence (bot-admi...
+	   └─ Sets the number oz strikes bezore advancing to the next consequence (bot-admi...
 	  $strike [member] [days] [message]
 	   └─ Give a user a strike (bot-admin only).
 	  $strikelimit
-	   └─ Lists the number of strikes before advancing to the next consequence.
+	   └─ Lists the number oz strikes bezore advancing to the next consequence.
 	  $strikes [member]
 	   └─ Check a your own, or another user's total strikes (bot-admin needed to check ...